djohalloran/revertingtotype/content/post/fibre-to-the-house.md

 {{< figure caption="The Optical Network Terminal (ONT)." src="/images/ftth-03.jpg" >}}

 However, the Sagemcom Eir fibre Box 1A 1.0 router supplied by Eir has a poor user interface and I wanted to try using an existing modem I had that I'd be more familiar with and would have a better interface.

+{{< figure caption="Sagemcom Eir fibre Box 1A 1.0 router" src="/images/ftth-05.jpg" >}}

 So I reached for a TP-Link TL-MR3420 v2 router but it didn't support VLAN tags which is necessary in order to work.
 A little bit of research informed me that installing OpenWRT on the MR3420 would provide VLAN support.

+{{< figure caption="TP-Link TL-MR3420 v2 router" src="/images/ftth-04.jpg" >}}

 INSTALLING OPENWRT ON A GENREIC ROUTER & CONFIGURING THE VLAN